Must Places to Visit in Rishikesh in One Day

-Does the idea of gliding through the mesmerising mountainscapes, several metres above a rippling river with this Flying Fox activity in Rishikesh.
+Does the idea of gliding through the mesmerizing mountainscapes, several meters above a rippling river with this Flying Fox activity in Rishikesh.
 Drift away slowly, feel the speed accelerating up to 160 kmph, and glide down the wire until you see yourself around 7 m above the level of the river.
 Soar right above the white water rapids at Shivpuri tied onto a series of extremely strong steel cables, which are attached by a harness and pulley.
 There's no better way to challenge your family and friends while you are at it.